-Key Elements of the Memorandum of Understanding (MOU) for the One-Stop Delivery System:
+Key Elements of the MOU for the One-Stop Delivery System:

 The MOU is the product of local discussion and negotiation.
 The LWDB, with the agreement of the CEO, develops and enters into a signed MOU with the one-stop partners, as described above.